 The Roman Numeral is shown underneath each chord, to show you how it relates to the key.
 The Tonic chord is shown in yellow to draw your attention to it.
 The Dominant chord is in green, and the sub-Dominant in Blue.

-The goal isn’t to have this spit out an entire song (although you could try and do that,) but to use it as inspiration to try chords that you wouldn’t normally choose.
+This is a chord progression generator.
+The goal isn’t to have it spit out an entire song (although you could try and do that,) but to use it as inspiration to try chords that you wouldn’t normally choose.

 For a pop or rock type of song you might want to select a 4 chord progression ending with IV-I for your verses and a different 4 chord progression ending with V-I for your chorus.